jorgecarleitao/pyglet-gui/docs/theme.rst

 .. currentmodule:: pyglet_gui.theme

-Pyglet-gui Theme API defines a systematic approach for mapping a set of resources (e.g. image.png) and attributes (e.g. color, padding) to lists of vertices and vertex attributes.
+Pyglet-gui Theme API defines a systematic approach for mapping a set of resources (e.g. "image.png") and attributes (e.g. color, padding) to lists of vertices and vertex attributes.

 The API works as follows:

 * The user defines a set of attributes and sources of static resources in a JSON file;
 * A set of :class:`Parsers <parsers.Parser>` translate that to :class:`Templates <templates.Template>`;
-* A :class:`theme.Theme`, a nested dictionary, holds those templates with a unique identifier (a path on the nested dictionary)
+* A :class:`theme.Theme`, a nested dictionary, holds these templates with a unique identifier by a path (e.g. ['button', 'up'])
 * A :class:`theme.Theme` is passed to the :class:`pyglet_gui.manager.ViewerManager`,
-and :class:`Viewers <pyglet_gui.core.Viewer>` load concrete graphical elements, :class:`GraphicElement`.
+and :class:`Viewers <pyglet_gui.core.Viewer>` load concrete graphical elements, :class:`GraphicElement` using the path.

 This document explains how this API works in detail.
 It starts by explaining Graphic elements, goes to Templates, Parsers, Theme, and ends in the JSON file.